-- supplies made to SEZ Unit/SEZ Developer without payment of tax; - export of goods or services under the cover of letter of undertaking/bond i.e., exports without payment of tax; - accumulation due to inverted tax structure;
+- supplies made to SEZ Unit/ SEZ Developer without payment of tax; - export of goods or services under the cover of letter of undertaking/ bond i.e., exports without payment of tax; - accumulation due to inverted tax structure;

-As per Circular 125/44/2019, the applicants shall also upload the details of all the invoices on the basis of which ITC has been availed during the relevant period for which the refund is being claimed, in the format enclosed as Annexure-III along with the application for refund claim.
-And such availment of ITC will be subject to restrictions imposed under Rule 36(4) of the CGST Rules inserted vide Notification No. 49/2019- Central Tax, dated 9.10.2019 and amended vide Notification No. 75/2019 - Central Tax, dated 26.12.2019 - w.e.f.1-01-2020 read with Notification No. 30/2020 - Central Tax, dated 03.04.2020.
+As per Circular 125/44/2019, the applicants shall also upload the details of all the invoices on the basis of which ITC has been availed during the relevant period for which the refund is being claimed, in the format enclosed as Annexure -IV along with the application for refund claim.
+And such availment of ITC will be subject to restrictions imposed under Sub-rule (4) of Rule 36 of the CGST Rules inserted vide Notification No. 49/2019- Central Tax, dated 9.10.2019 and amended vide Notification No. 75/2019 - Central Tax, dated 26.12.2019 - w.e.f.1-01-2020 read with Notification No. 30/2020 - Central Tax, dated 03.04.2020.
 The applicant shall also declare the eligibility or otherwise of the ITC availed against the invoices related to the claim period in the said format for enabling the proper officer to determine the same.

-Self-certified copies of invoices in relation to which the refund of ITC is being claimed and which are declared as eligible for ITC in Annexure III, but not populated in FORM GSTR-2A, shall be uploaded by the applicant along with the application in FORM GST RFD-01.
+Self-certified copies of invoices in relation to which the refund of ITC is being claimed and which are declared as eligible for ITC in Annexure IV, but not populated in FORM GSTR-2A, shall be uploaded by the applicant along with the application in FORM GST RFD-01.

-Therefore, the refund of ITC availed in respect of invoices not reflected in FORM GSTR-2A was also admissible and copies of such invoices were required to be uploaded.
-However, the same has been amended vide CIR 135/05/2020 which stipulates that the refund of accumulated ITC shall be restricted to the ITC as per those invoices, the details of which are uploaded by the supplier in FORM GSTR-1 and are reflected in the FORM GSTR-2A of the applicant.
+However, the same has been amended vide Circular No.135/05/2020 - GST dated 31.03.2020 which stipulates that the refund of accumulated ITC shall be restricted to the ITC as per those invoices, the details of which are uploaded by the supplier in FORM GSTR-1 and are reflected in the FORM GSTR-2A of the applicant.
+The relevant excerpt of Circular No.135/05/2020 is as under: